Create audience criteria

 -

 Referrer – Matches the host name or URL of the referring page, such as a search engine result page.
-Decide whether the referrer criterion matches on equal, contain, start with, or end with a specified value for the whole or parts of the host name or URL.
+Select whether the criterion matches on Equals, Contains, Starts with, or Ends with for the host name or URL.

 -